stringparser/stdout-monkey/readme.md

 `require('stdout-monkey')([callback])`

-Each call to the monkey returns a *monkeypatched* version of `stdout` that will be called instead of the write method.
+Each call to the monkey returns a *monkeypatched* version of `stdout` disabling it by default.
 The given function with the following methods.

  - `patch`: patch `process.stdout.write` and optionaly give `str, enc, cb`
  - `restore` : unpatch `process.stdout.write`, leaves it fresh as a daisy.
  - `listen`: patch `process.stdout.write` without interfering.
  - `log` : a `console.log` that does not call the `callback`
  - `write` : the original `process.stdout.write` that does not call the `callback`

+All methods are chainable.

+### monkey properties

+The `monkey`, besides the methods above has a `state` property indicating if there `process.stdout.write` was `patched` or if the `monkey` is has use the `listen` method.

 ### inspirated and based on